riltsken/riltsken.github.io/_posts/2014-11-21-team-workflow-using-littlechef-to-manage-infrastructure.markdown

 `fix --env=test_dfw nodes_with_role:cassandra`

 Looking at the above there is actually a region in our environment name.
-We maintain several different datacenters per environment and we scope all of our fixes with the specific region environment.
-If you want to deploy to all environments you could just run several fixes in-tandem or one after the other.
+We maintain several different datacenters per environment and we scope all of our `fix` commands with the specific region environment.
+If you want to deploy to all environments you could just run several `fix` commands in-tandem or one after the other.

 It is important to use the environment attribute when using nodes_with_role so if they are not specific enough an accidental provision of other environments does not happen.